redis/redis-rb/README.md

     redis = Redis.new(:host => "10.0.1.1", :port => 6380)

+To connect to Redis listening on a unix socket, try:

+    redis = Redis.new(:path => "/tmp/redis.sock")

 Once connected, you can start running commands against Redis:

     >> redis.set "foo", "bar"